Not all real estate investments are created equal.

 Remember not to make any value judgments while determining neighborhood class.
 Simply assign the corresponding letter grade to the elements you’re observing.

-Next, dig into what tenants in this neighborhood might do for a living.
+Next, dig into what residents in this neighborhood might do for a living.
 Research any large, incoming employers, local employment rates, and average salaries.

 You’ll also want to investigate public statistics related to the neighborhood.
 Crime rates, walkability, and even neighborhood ratings are all good places to start.
 As a reminder, A and B Class neighborhoods often have lower crime rates and higher walkability, while C and D Class neighborhoods are typically the inverse.